moogacs/docs.buf.build/docs/roadmap.md

 One of the promises of BSR is to allow the generation of your APIs on demand.
-At a high level, we want to enable modules to have stubs generated on-demand, for every version, for every possible Protobuf plugin, with consumtion via language-native mechanisms.
+At a high level, we want to enable modules to have stubs generated on-demand, for every version, for every possible Protobuf plugin, with consumption via language-native mechanisms.

 This feature is currently available for Buf's *experimental* [Go Module Proxy](bsr/remote-generation/overview.md#go-module-proxy).
 Given a module (e.g. `buf.build/acme/weather`), you can consume generated code for: